coreos/docs/os/sdk-modifying-coreos.md

-# CoreOS Developer SDK Guide
+# CoreOS developer SDK guide

 These are the instructions for building CoreOS itself.
 By the end of the guide you will build a developer image that you can run under KVM and have tools for making changes to the code.